k2view-academy/K2View-Academy/articles/10_enrichment_function/04_enrichment_function_code_examples.md

 # Enrichment Functions - Code Examples
-### Simple Example of an Enrichment Function that Populates a Computed Field
+### Simple Example of an Enrichment Function that Populates a Table's Field

-Use an Enrichment function to validate the retrieved data and update the column with the type = [Computed Field in an LU table](/articles/06_LU_tables/02_create_an_LU_table.md#column-type).
+Use an Enrichment function to validate the retrieved data and update a table.
 For example, to calculate the number of months a case is not Closed and populate this information in the CASES table for each case, whereby for all Closed cases - set the number of month to 0.

 1. Create an **Enrichment function**.
  <pre><code>